- Highs: Accepts more card brands than most competitors. Windows Phone support.

-- Lows: High transaction charges.
-Hefty fees for service cancellation, even after initial contract period is up.
+- Lows: Contactless option costs extra.
+Year’s contract with monthly fees required.
+Hefty cancellation fee, even after initial contract period is up.

-- Buy if: You like to deal with a service provider who designs and manufactures its hardware locally.
+- Choose if: You like to deal with a service provider who designs and manufactures its hardware locally.

 What is Quest Pocket Pay?